 c.
 Vegetable tonnages

 Various plant extracts produce brown coloured leathers, which tend to be thick and firm.
 This type of tonnage is used to produce stout sole leather, belting leather and leathers for shoe linings, bags and cases.
+In fact, there are various types of lining materials that are used for bags and cases, such as suede, canvas, and polyester.

 A splitting machine slices thicker leather into two layers.
 The layer without a grain surface can be turned into suede or have an artificial grain surface applied.